XanaduAI/pennylane-datasets/README.md

 ## Adding new dataset content

 For datasets to appear on [pennylane.ai/datasets](https://pennylane.ai/datasets), a `dataset.json` file describing it must be added to the [content/](content) directory.
-This can be done using the `dsets add` command, which will derive some details of the dataset its `.h5` file.
+This can be done using the `dsets add dataset.h5` command, which will derive some details of the dataset from its `.h5` file.

 Run the `dsets add` command.
 You will be prompted for the class slug of the dataset, i.e `qchem`, `qspin`, `other`.
 A class slug corresponds to the name of the directories directly under `content`.